keawe99/startup/notes.md

 # DB Notes

 A returning user can finally create an account, logout, and log back in!
 I am super excited about that progress.
 What I was missing is that in the loginPage.jsx file, I was saving the user's password as "Password" with a capital p.
 Since the variable that is getting passed is case sensitive, I had to change the variable's name to a lower-case p.
 Now that I have figured that error out, a user can log back in.
 Super stoked!

+With the API, I need to figure out how to get the images to display.
+I will try to work through it so that I can get images to pop up along with their release dates.
+If not, look for other APIs.

+LOOK FOR NEW API!!
+CURRENT ONE NOT AS RELIABLE AS I WOULD LIKE TO BE.

+UPLOAD PHOTO page is working but need to work on actually uploading the photos right.
+Look more into that.